Why Molars Matter?

 Have you ever wondered why you need so many teeth?
-With four different types in your mouth, each serves a purpose to help you bite, chew and even speak.
+There are four different shapes of teeth in your mouth, each serves a purpose to help you bite, chew and even speak and smile with.

 Let’s take a deeper look at your molars to help you understand why they’re so important!